Photo Credit: Todd Rosenberg

 Simón Gómez Gallego.
 Percussionist.
 Timpanist.
 Educator.

-Before establishing his base in Chicago, Simón held positions as Assistant Principal Percussionist of the Florida Grand Opera, Principal Percussionist of the Battle Creek Symphony (MI) and Rockford Symphony and Principal Timpanist of the West Michigan Symphony.
-Since moving to Chicago, Simón has also performed with many other orchestras around the Chicagoland area such as the Elgin Symphony Orchestra, Chicago Sinfonietta, Lake Forest Symphony, Oistrakh Symphony of Chicago, Madison Symphony, among others.
+Before establishing his base in Chicago, Simón held positions as Assistant Principal Percussionist of the Florida Grand Opera, Principal Percussionist of the Battle Creek Symphony (MI) and Rockford Symphony, and Principal Timpanist of the West Michigan Symphony.
+Since moving to Chicago, he has also performed with orchestras in the Chicagoland area such as the Elgin Symphony Orchestra, Chicago Sinfonietta, Lake Forest Symphony, Oistrakh Symphony of Chicago, and Madison Symphony.

-In addition to performing with orchestras, Simón also enjoys performing chamber music, new music and solo works.
-In the 2023 - 2024 season he will be reappearing with the Fulcrum Point New Music Project.
-As a percussion soloist, he was featured as a soloist with the Rockford Symphony Orchestra, performing James Macmillan’s percussion concerto, Veni Veni Emmanuel and co-commissioned a piece for horn and vibraphone by Chicago Composer Roger Zare.
+In addition to performing with orchestras, Simón enjoys performing chamber music, new music, and solo works.
+In the 2023-2024 season, he appeared with the Fulcrum Point New Music Project.
+As a percussion soloist, he was featured with the Rockford Symphony Orchestra performing James Macmillan’s percussion concerto, *Veni Veni Emmanuel*, and co-commissioned a piece for horn and vibraphone by Chicago composer Roger Zare.

-Born in Medellin, Colombia, Simón started his musical studies at the Instituto Musical Diego Echavarria.
-He then received both his Bachelor’s degree and Master’s degree from the University of Miami and a Post-Master’s Certificate in Percussion Performance from DePaul University.
-He was a member of the Civic Orchestra of Chicago and Civic Fellow from 2014 to 2016.
-Additionally, he attended the Aspen Music Festival and School for 5 summers, was a recipient of the Charlie Owen Fellowship in 2011 and the American Academy of Conducting at Aspen Timpani Fellowship in 2012.
+Born in Medellin, Colombia, Simón began his musical studies at the Instituto Musical Diego Echavarria.
+He earned his Bachelor’s and Master’s degrees from the University of Miami and a Post-Master’s Certificate in Percussion Performance from DePaul University.
+He was a member of the Civic Orchestra of Chicago and a Civic Fellow from 2014 to 2016.
+Additionally, he attended the Aspen Music Festival and School for five summers, receiving the Charlie Owen Fellowship in 2011 and the American Academy of Conducting at Aspen Timpani Fellowship in 2012.

-Simón is very passionate about teaching, coaching and sharing his knowledge on audition preparation.
-He has presented workshops and talks on audition preparation at places like DePaul University, the Civic Orchestra of Chicago, Orquesta Juvenil Carlos Chaves (Mexico), Universidad de Antioquia (Colombia) among others.
-His students have also been accepted to top conservatories and universities.
-His passion for coaching extends beyond music and during his free time, he can be found coaching tennis, one of his other passions, and running around Chicago’s Lake Front.
+Simón is passionate about teaching and sharing his knowledge of audition preparation.
+He has presented workshops and talks on audition preparation at institutions such as DePaul University, the Civic Orchestra of Chicago, Orquesta Juvenil Carlos Chaves (Mexico), and Universidad de Antioquia (Colombia).
+His students have been accepted into top conservatories and universities.
+Outside of music, Simón enjoys running along Chicago's Lakefront and playing tennis.

-Simón’s main teachers and coaches are David Herbert, Matthew Strauss, Marc Damoulakis, Eric Millstein, Vadim Karpinos, Svet Stoyanov, Ney Rosauro, Ted Atkatz and Alexander Ziborov.
-Simón is endorsed by Sabian Cymbals, Ludwig - Musser Instruments and is a JG Percussion Young Artist.
+His main teachers and coaches include David Herbert, Matthew Strauss, Marc Damoulakis, Eric Millstein, Vadim Karpinos, Svet Stoyanov, Ney Rosauro, Ted Atkatz, and Alexander Ziborov.
+Simón is endorsed by Sabian Cymbals.